flowx-ai/docs-flowx/docs/building-blocks/node/user-task-node/user-task-node.md

 # User task node

 This node represents an interaction with the user.
-It is used to display a piece of UI (defined in the [UI Designer](../../../configure-a-template-config-element/) or a [custom Angular component](../../../configure-a-template-config-element/component-types/root-components/custom.md)).
+It is used to display a piece of UI (defined in the [UI Designer](../../ui-designer/ui-designer.md) or a [custom Angular component](../../ui-designer/ui-component-types/root-components/custom.md).
 You can also define actions available for the users to interact with the process.

 ### Configuring a user task node

 ![User Task Node](../img/user_task_node.png#center)

-User task nodes allow you to define and configure UI templates and possible [actions](../../actions.md) for a certain template config node (ex: [button components](../../../configure-a-template-config-element/component-types/buttons.md), file upload components).
+User task nodes allow you to define and configure UI templates and possible [actions](../../actions.md) for a certain template config node (ex: [button components](../../ui-designer/ui-component-types/buttons.md).

 #### General Config